 Our film, TV and digital content practice provides both transactional and litigation services to studios, networks, telecommunications companies, production and distribution companies, banks, funds and other investors.

 From our Los Angeles and New York offices, our film and TV lawyers broker deals across America and in Asia, Europe and Latin America.
 And we're shaping the future of digital media, providing crucial strategic support to major players in this space.

-The team is practiced and pragmatic, excelling in financing, production, distribution, licensing, mergers and acquisitions in all aspects of the entertainment and media industries.
+The team is practiced and pragmatic, excelling in financing, production, distribution, licensing, mergers and acquisitions in all aspects of the entertainment industry.

 Our music lawyers represent some of the world's biggest artists as well as the record companies, producers, concert promoters, publishers and distributors.
 We handle licensing and merchandising, corporate sponsorship, financing, copyright litigation, mergers and acquisitions, tax, real estate, privacy, FTC, labor matters and more.

 With decades of experience and long-lasting relationships, we understand how things work and know whom to talk to.
 We see things from both legal and commercial standpoints, advising clients on business decisions that create successful deals.
 We also have a sterling record in entertainment litigation.

 Who we work with

 Being the go-to firm for some of the biggest global players in entertainment, our clients know they can rely on us to deliver value and advance their business objectives.
 We work with:

 - Film and television companies

 - Independent producers and distributors